mukhes3/UNCURL_release/README.md

 Syntax:

 ```
-[M,W,CostPerIter] = RunStateEstimation(Dat,MeansInit, Dist, k,eps,IterMax);
+[M,W,CostPerIter] = RunStateEstimation(X,k,Dist,M0,eps,IterMax);
 ```

+Note: In case qualitative information is available, the output of the qualNorm function can be used as the M0 here.

 ### Dimensionality reduction
 Suppose you now have the M and the W matrices from the previous step.
-You can convert the data to k dimensions (optional variable, default 2) using the following syntax:
+You can convert the data to l dimensions using UNCURL.
+The function to do so is specified as follows:

+Inputs:
+M - Estimated 'archetypal' transcriptomic states (dimension is 'genes X cell types')
+W - The convex mixting values for each cell (dimension is 'cell types X cells')
+l (optional) - Desired no. of dimensions.
+Default: 2.

+Outputs:
+X_ld - Reduced dimension matrix of dimensions 'l X cells'

+Syntax:

 ```
-RedDim = PoissRedDim(M,W,k);
+X_ld = PoissRedDim(M,W,k);
 ```
-Where RedDim is the reduced dimension matrix of dimensions 'k X cells'.

 ### Clustering
 Suppose you have a similar data matrix (Dat), some initial centers (InitMeans) you have in mind (enter [] if you don't know any), the number of clusters you expect to see (k), the clustering distribution (Negative Binomial is 'NB', Negative Binomial without the use of mex files is 'NB_slow', Poisson is 'Poiss' and Zero-Inflated Poisson is 'ZIP') and the maximum no. of iterations (IterMax) till which you want clustering to run (this is an optional argument, default value is 5).
 You can get the predicted clusters by entering the following code: